DerrickLamers/grblwiki/Home.md

 ***
-_Welcome to the grbl wiki!
-Please feel free to modify these pages to help keep grbl up-to-date!_
+_Welcome to the Grbl wiki!
+Please feel free to modify these pages to help keep Grbl up-to-date!_

 ### About Grbl
 Grbl is a free, open source, high performance software for controlling the motion of machines that move, that make things, or that make things move, and will run on a straight Arduino.
 If the maker movement was an industry, Grbl would be the industry standard.